KrzysiekJ/gb_merkle_trees/README.md

 Unless you’re deleting code or making pure optimizations, write tests.
 Except for basic cases, testing of this library is done using [triq](https://github.com/triqng/triq).
 To run tests, execute `make tests`.

 Write function specifications.
-To run Dialyzer, execute `make dialyzer`.
+To run Dialyzer, execute `make dialyze`.

 No hard line length limit is imposed.